Stroke Recovery Stages and What to Expect at Each Stage

 Starting in the early stages of recovery, BRAIN.Q’s Therapeutic System complements conventional rehabilitation by:

-During the early stages of stroke recovery — when the brain is most capable of healing — BRAIN.Q’s Therapeutic System is designed to boost the natural recovery process and improve outcomes:
+During the early stages of stroke recovery — when the brain is most capable of healing — BRAIN.Q’s Therapeutic System is designed to support the brain’s natural recovery mechanisms and improve outcomes:

-• Enhance recovery: BRAIN.Q’s Therapeutic System uses AI-powered electromagnetic fields to engage the brain’s own recovery mechanisms — targeting networks to enhance neuroplasticity and boost the brain’s own ability to heal, adapt, and reorganize after stroke.
+- Enhance recovery: BRAIN.Q’s Therapeutic System uses AI-powered electromagnetic fields to engage the brain’s own recovery mechanisms — designed to target networks to promote neuroplasticity and support the brain’s own ability to heal, adapt, and reorganize after stroke.

-• Helps patients regain independence: Clinical research shows that patients using BRAIN.Q’s Therapeutic System are three times more likely to achieve freedom from disability, allowing them to live independently, return to work, and engage with social activities.
+- Helps patients regain independence: Clinical research suggests that patients using BRAIN.Q’s Therapeutic System were three times more likely to achieve freedom from disability, compared to those receiving standard of care.
+These results were also associated with greater functional independence, including the ability to resume daily activities, work, and social engagement.

-• Keeps patients actively involved: The technology is built to be simple and engaging, helping patients stick to their therapy routines.
-In clinical studies, 90% of patients completed their prescribed sessions, contributing to fewer hospital readmissions and complications
+- Keeps patients actively involved: The technology is built to be simple and engaging, helping patients stick to their therapy routines.
+In clinical studies, 90% of patients completed their prescribed sessions, and no serious device-related adverse events were reported.

 Bridging Care Settings

-The virtual care platform has expanded access to therapy by 3 to 4 times in the critical first month following hospital discharge, with over 5,000 remote therapy sessions already conducted.
-BRAIN.Q's system creates continuity across rehabilitation environments:
+The virtual care platform has enabled over 5,000 remote therapy sessions conducted to date.
+BRAIN.Q's system aims to create continuity across rehabilitation environments:

-• Hospital to home transition: BRAIN.Q’s Therapeutic System can be used in the clinic or at home, allowing patients to experience a consistent therapeutic approach as they move from clinical to home settings, maintaining care continuity.
+- Hospital to home transition: BRAIN.Q’s Therapeutic System can be used in the clinic or at home, allowing patients to experience a consistent therapeutic approach as they move from clinical to home settings, designed to maintain care continuity.

-• Remote monitoring capabilities: Clinicians can remotely track progress and adjust treatment parameters without the need for in-person visits.
+- Remote monitoring capabilities: Clinicians can remotely track progress without the need for in-person visits.

 Conclusion